anodyne/docs/guide-manifests.md

 :::Question
 **Display or Delete?** Many games change over time, and so do the available position options.
 If you think there is a possibility you may use a department or position in the future, your best option may be to set the Display option to off.
 This way, you can reenable the option later on in the game to make the position(s) available to your players and retain the information.
 The space these positions utilize in Nova's database is minimal at best, so you will not feel a performance impact by removing this information.

 If you are certain you will never use a position or department in the future, then it may be best to proceed with deleting that option entirely.
-Just remember that these actions cannot be undone or recovered, so proceed with caution!
+Remember that these actions cannot be undone or recovered, so proceed with caution!
 :::